 Dr. Kathleen Cramer

 Dr. Kathleen Cramer retired as Senior Associate Vice President for Student Affairs in 2012.
 She holds three degrees from The University of Alabama and served student life for thirty-six years.
 She served as Founding Adviser for the Blackburn Institute and has recently been named to the Student Affairs Hall of Fame.
-She was selected by XXI as one of the most outstanding women of the University of Alabama in the twentieth century.
+She was selected by XXXI as one of the most outstanding women of the University of Alabama in the twentieth century.
 Her favorite activity is helping students develop their personal and professional goals.

 Bradley Davidson (2002 Fellow)